openjdk/jdk/doc/hotspot-style.md

 `alignof`
 ([n2341](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2007/n2341.pdf))
-is permitted alongside `alignas` for querying the alignment of a complete object type, an array type with a complete element type, or a reference type to either as an alternative to `std::alignment_of<>`. `std::alignment_of<>` precedes the operator in the development of the language and just returns the corresponding `alignof` value, the operator simply provides less verbose syntax for doing so.
-Newer code should prefer `alignof` to `std::alignment_of<>` if possible.
+is permitted alongside `alignas` for checking alignment as a less verbose alternative to `std::alignment_of<>`.
+The template precedes the operator in the language, so `alignof` should be preferred to `std::alignment_of<>` if possible.

 ### thread_local